lfn3/personal-site/content/post/dependency-injection-a-necessary-evil.md

 +++

+*Basically my position on DI has since changed - go take a look at [Fresh Thoughts on Dependency Injection](/2015/02/14/fresh-thoughts-on-dependency-injection/)*

 So first of all, to preface this and so you get a little bit of insight from where I'm coming from, I spend most of my days toiling in the great C# mine, so lovingly provided by Microsoft.
 I used to be a python guy, and I've gotten dangerous with Go, and am trying to do so with Clojure.
 The clojure thing is recent, so this might be a bit more cargo culty than I'd like.
 Anyway.

 <!--more-->